univention/univention-keycloak-app/docs/keycloak-app/architecture.rst

       *OIDC RP* is short for *OpenID Connect Relying Party*.
 In Keycloak this OIDC interface outsources its user authentication function to an *OP*.

+   Keycloak Client
+      A *Keycloak Client* is any entity that can request Keycloak to authenticate a user.
+This includes all *OIDC Relying Parties*  and *SAML Service Providers*.

 .. _app-design-decisions:

 Design decisions